(This page was last updated November 24, 2020.)

 - Crest/Digimental names: Honesty (誠実) and Purity (純真).

-Note that, because there are many people who have translated Digimon material in the past, there are many cases where the above translation choices will clash with theirs.
-For the most part, to maintain consistency and reduce the jarring feeling that may come from using different translations, I will make a genuine attempt to keep form with them as much as possible, but because so many people have done different things over the years, at some point there will be some degree of conflict.
+Because there are many people who have translated Digimon material in the past, there are many cases where the above translation choices will clash with theirs.
+For the most part, to maintain consistency and reduce the jarring feeling that may come from using different translations, I will make a genuine attempt to keep form with them as much as possible, but because so many people have done different things over the years, it’s inevitable that there will be some degree of conflict.
 Please note that, in all cases of conflict, the above manual of style is for my own reference and reflects my own translation choices, and, as there’s no real “one true right answer” for translation, the fact that many of us will differ in these regards is simply a symptom of translation styles and should not be taken as me intentionally trying to dispute others.